FuzzyMainframes/Awesome-Mainframes/README.md

  <!-- omit in toc -->
 ![system 360](media/320px-IBM_System360_Mainframe.jpg)

+> [!NOTE]
+> **Heads up:** This list is being reviewed, reorganized, and refreshed over the next few weeks as part of a stewardship transition.
+Expect updated links, restructured sections, and new additions.
+PRs and issue reports are very welcome during this period.

 Awesome list of mainframe related resources &amp; projects.

 The target audience of this list are those that are interested in learning about mainframes with emphasis on the System/360 and it's descendants.